 HRI is currently working on our next

-book - Vol. II which will
+series - Vol. II which will

-cover much of the world of
+cover more world of

 hallmarks outside of Europe (Vol.I covers Europe).